TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 4/1 Thessalonians 4.8.md

 ---

-Therefore he that rejecteth, rejecteth not man, but God, who giveth his Holy Spirit unto you.
+Therefore he who rejects this doesn't reject man, but God, who has also given his Holy Spirit to you.